 Ankle Injury Definitions

-- Medial malleolus: this is the little bump that you feel on the inner side of your ankle.
+- Medial malleolus: This is the little bump that you feel on the inner side of your ankle.
 In reality, it is a part of your tibia.
-Fixation of medial malleolus is crucial for ankle stability after bimalleolar fractures
+Fixation of the medial malleolus is crucial for ankle stability after bimalleolar fractures

 - Meniscoid scar: As a result of previous bleeding in the ankle, the ankle forms some extra scar tissue.
 The scar tissue that forms bumps into the joint and gets trapped between the bones.
 This can be very painful.